DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/README.md

 To train and evaluate the conditional masks:
 1. Run the `experiments/language_masks/train.py`.
 1. Once complete, run the desired evaluation script in `experiments/language_masks/eval/`.

+## Just Evaluation; No Training Required

+Evaluating the pose-aware embeddings:
+1. Copy the desired `precomputed_embeddings/image/*/embedding_0.py` to the corresponding `experiments/image/*/embeddings` folder.
+1. Run the desired evaulation located in the respective eval folder.

+Evaluating the language mode:
+1. Copy the `precomputed_embeddings/language/embedding_valtest_0.py` to the corresponding `experiments/language` embeddings folder.
+1. Run the desired evaulation located in the respective eval folder.

+Evaluating the conditional posebytes:
+1. Copy the `precomputed_embeddings/language_conditional/embedding_conditional.py` to the corresponding `experiments/language_conditional/` embeddings folder.
+1. Run the desired evaulation located in the respective eval folder.

+Evaluating the pose-aware masks:
+1. Copy the contents of `precomputed_masks/` to the corresponding `experiments/language_mask/masks/` folder.
+1. Run the desired evaulation located in the respective eval folder.